• Menu

 Day 5: The Enchantments day hike

-Since we figured we’d only do Colchuck and turn around, we drove to the Stuart trailhead and parked there without arranging transportation for the other trailhead.
-At just after 5 there were plenty of spots on a Sunday, but we’ve read reports that the lots were full earlier than that.
+Since we figured we’d only do Colchuck and turn around, we drove to the Stuart trailhead and parked there.
+We did not arrange transportation for the other trailhead.
+At just after 5 there were plenty of spots on a Sunday.
+However, we’ve read reports that the lots were full earlier than that.
 I’d say you can’t get there too early.
 In the off-chance that we did the whole thing, you can call the Leavenworth Shuttle when you’re in view of the Snow parking lot to see if they can pick you up or hitchhike.

-We set out at 5:30 in the dark and were stunned/elated to see all the smoke was gone as things lightened up.
+We set out at 5:30 in the dark and were stunned/elated to see all the smoke was gone.
 We got to Colchcuck Lake (4 miles, 2,300 feet of elevation gain – a great hike on its own) in 1 hour 45 mins at a really good pace and decided there was no way we weren’t going to do the full hike.

 Colchuck Lake from water level